-Real Image digitizing is the process of converting an ordinary image or artwork into a digital format that embroidery machines can understand and recreate onto fabric.
-This process is important in the art of embroidery as it allows for complex and detailed designs to be accurately translated onto fabric.
+Image digitizing is the process of converting an ordinary image or artwork into a digital format that embroidery machines can understand and recreate onto fabric.
+This process is important in the art of embroidery as it allows for complex and detailed designs to be accurately converted onto fabric.

 When it comes to real image digital transformation, there are many ways to gather and convert real images or documents to digital formats.
 These methods employ scanners, cameras, or specialized software to collect and transform the original image's details precisely.